2013 Montreal Alouettes season

-The 2013 Montreal Alouettes season was the 47th season for the team in the Canadian Football League and their 59th overall.
+The 2013 Montreal Alouettes season was the 47th season for the team in the Canadian Football League (CFL) and their 59th overall.
 The Alouettes finished in third place in the East Division with an 8–10 record and struggled to make the playoffs after losing Anthony Calvillo to a career ending concussion, but made the playoffs for an 18th straight season, but lost in the East Division Semi-Final to the Hamilton Tiger-Cats 19–16 in overtime.

 Offseason

 CFL draft

 The 2013 CFL draft took place on May 6, 2013.
 The Alouettes had nine selections in the seven-round draft, after acquiring additional first and fourth round selections for placekicker Brody McKnight.